-Any perimeter buffer that is impacted by initial grading will be replanted and maintained with native plants to provide a natural looking transition to neighboring properties.
+• The proposed 50' perimeter buffer will not be graded but will have additional plantings with native plants to provide a natural looking transition to neighboring properties.

 9.3 Viewshed Buffers

 Viewshed buffers shall be utilized in order to minimize the impacts of compact communities on pre-development roadway views.